LordDemonos/Quarm.Guide/_posts/2024-05-15-everything-we-know-about-kunark.md

 ## Kunark Legacy Items and Respawn Rates

-- Lord Begurgle's Crown will now drop off of any aqua goblin at the same rate as Lord Begurgle.
+- Lord Begurgle's Crown will now drop off any aqua goblin at the same rate as Lord Begurgle.
 - Sebilis Crypt named are now 100% chance to spawn and the placeholders' loot (Scroll of the Dark) has been moved to the main bosses.
 - Hierophant's Cloak will now drop at 0.2% of the time off of any krup froglok, similar to the Runebranded Girdle.
 - The Fungus Covered Scale Tunic and Fungus Covered Great Staff from the Myconid Spore King in Sebilis are now legacy items and no-drop.
 The drop rates of all 3 items have been boosted for those two legacy items.
 The minimum required level to loot these two items is set to 50.